NVIDIA/cutlass/media/docs/gemm_api_3x.md

 - A single mainloop can be composed with multiple possible kernel schedules.
-For example, the `MainloopSm90TmaGmmaWarpSpecialized` can be composed with either the `KernelTmaWarpSpecialized` or `KernelTmaWarpSpecializedPersistent` kernel schedules.
+For example, the `MainloopSm90TmaGmmaWarpSpecialized` can be composed with any of the `KernelTmaWarpSpecialized`, `KernelTmaWarpSpecializedPingpong` or `KernelTmaWarpSpecializedCooperative` kernel schedules.

 As [discussed in the CUTLASS 3.0 design documentation](cutlass_3x_design.md), adopting tag